cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

 |`Purify`|Machine Gun|Launch an explosive bomb|
 |`Godspeed`|Rifle|Dash forward, destroying enemies|
 |`Slam`|Uzi|Slam down, releasing a shockwave|

+In addition, many of the demons are "infused" with a particular card, so they'll always drop them when slain.
+Demons have characteristics based on their card, but for the purposes of this walkthrough, we need only understand which card they drop.

 ### An Extra Dimension of Speed
 It's important to call out that while the levels are each *designed* for speed,